bait509-ubc/BAIT509/assessments/assignment2/assignment2.md

 ### 1.4

 Consider the following partition of the (two-predictor) predictor space.
-This time, the letters are there for you to refer to label the four regions.
+This time, the letters are there to label the four regions so that we can reference them.
 The response is categorical, and can either be "x" or "o".

 ![](./data/partition.png)

-(a) For this regression tree, what predictions would be made for each of the regions A through D?
+(a) For this classification tree, what predictions would be made for each of the regions A through D?
 (b) What is the classification error for this decision?

 ### 1.5